 There are many health benefits to vegetarian and vegan diets.
 However, vegans in particular are prone to specific vitamin deficiencies, which is why supplements are strongly encouraged during and preferably before pregnancy.
 Unfortunately it can be a challenge finding vegan prenatal vitamins.
 This guide will help you spot animal ingredients, and suggest non-animal alternatives you should look for.

 Vegan diets are known to protect against cardiometabolic risk factors, heart diseases, and some cancers .
 On the other hand, vegans are likely to have low intakes of vitamin B12, vitamin D, zinc, iodine, and a few other nutrients .
 Since vitamin deficiencies are linked to pregnancy complications, it makes sense for vegans to take prenatal vitamins, especially targeting those specific nutrients that they may be at particular risk of missing, such as Omega 3.

-There are between six to eight million vegan adults in the United States.
+There are between 3 to 6.5 million vegans in the United States.
 Despite this sizable market, it can be challenging to find vegan prenatal supplements.

 Vegetarianism vs. veganism